-The Out About Scotland complete guide to the Speyside Whisky Trail
+The Out About Scotland complete guide to the Speyside Whisky Trail day one

 Speyside is famous within whisky-drinking circles for having the largest number of operational distilleries out of all six whisky-producing regions, with two of the most-consumed brands in the world originating from the area.

 Although it’s generally perceived as a whisky region in its own right, Speyside is actually a subdivision of the Highlands whisky-producing area.

 Known as ‘Malt Whisky Country’, Speyside can be found in the north-east of Scotland around the River Spey in Moray, Badenoch and Strathspey.

 Although there are a total of 84 working distilleries in Speyside, only 14 (as of 2020) allow tourists to view the distillation process, although these include the world-famous Glenfiddich, Glenlivet, and Macallan, which are on most whisky enthusiasts must-visit list.